Locally equivalent Floer complexes and unoriented link cobordisms: Concordance

-Therefore, as in Proposition \ref{prop:b2} we just need to show that $A_{D_2}(s^{\text{NE}}(x))\leq A_{D_1}(x)$ for every $x\in S(D_1)$.
-This follows from another result of Sarkar (\cite[Subsection 3.4]{Sarkar}). \end{proof} Going back to the concordance $\Sigma$, we obtain the following theorem. \begin{teo} There is a map $b_{\Sigma}:\cC^\infty(D_1)\rightarrow\cC^\infty(D_4)$, which preserves the Maslov grading and the $\mathcal F$-filtration and induces an isomorphism In particular, this means that for every $d\in\Z$ and $S$ south-west region of $\Z^2$. \end{teo} \begin{proof} We have that $b_{\Sigma}=b_2\circ b\circ b_1$, where $b$ is the "almost" filtered chain homotopy equivalence between the complexes given by $D_2$ and $D_3$.
+We say that $b_1:=s^{\text{NE}}:\cC^\infty(D_1)\rightarrow\cC^\infty(D_2)$.
+This makes sense because the stabilization maps, in the filtered setting, are independent of the position of the $\X$-markings.
+Hence, we have the following proposition. \begin{prop} The map $b_1:\cC^\infty(D_1)\longrightarrow\cC^\infty(D_2)$ preserves the Maslov grading and the $\mathcal F$-filtration and induces an isomorphism in homology. \end{prop} \begin{proof} We cannot argue that $b_1$ is an $\mathcal A$-filtered chain homotopy equivalence, because the $\X$-markings in $D_2$ are different with respect to the ones in $\widetilde{D_2}$.
+On the other hand, we still have that it is a chain homotopy equivalence and preserves the $j$-filtration; in fact, as in Proposition \ref{prop:b2} these two properties ignore the $X$'s.
+Therefore, we just need to show that $A_{D_2}(s^{\text{NE}}(x))\leq A_{D_1}(x)$ for every $x\in S(D_1)$.
+This follows from another result of Sarkar (\cite[Subsection 3.4]{Sarkar}). \end{proof} Going back to the concordance $\Sigma$, we obtain the following theorem. \begin{teo} There is a map $b_{\Sigma}:\cC^\infty(D_1)\rightarrow\cC^\infty(D_4)$, which preserves the Maslov grading and the $\mathcal F$-filtration and induces an isomorphism In particular, this means that for every $d\in\mathbb Z$ and $S$ south-west region of $\mathbb Z^2$. \end{teo} \begin{proof} We have that $b_{\Sigma}=b_2\circ b\circ b_1$, where $b$ is the almost filtered chain homotopy equivalence between the complexes given by $D_2$ and $D_3$.
 Then the statement follows from Theorem \ref{teo:quasi_iso_grids} and Propositions \ref{prop:b2} and \ref{prop:b1}, because each piece of the map induces a graded isomorphism in homology and preserves the filtration $\mathcal F$. \end{proof}